Where To Buy 2019 Bears Tickets

 How Much Are 2019 Bears Tickets

 Face value tickets are available for December 22’s Chiefs game for as low as $172 on the 300 level.
 For the October 27 meeting with the Chargers, $192 tickets are available on the 300 level.
+For the opening night game against the Packers, the cheapest tickets start at $385.

 - 300 Level Seating ranging from $172 to $442